Kickball Rules

 • Play does not stop until the pitcher has the ball and touches the pitcher’s plate.
 Ump will blow their whistle to indicate the play is over.
 Runners must go back to their previous base, unless they are more than halfway, in which case they will be awarded the base to which they were advancing.

-• Pitches must be smooth-rolling at a moderate speed (no fastballs), with minimal bouncing and little to no spin.
+• Pitches must be at a moderate speed (no fastballs).

 • Catchers Rules:

-• The catcher must be positioned outside of the kicking box either directly behind, or to the side.
+• The catcher must be positioned outside of the kicking box either directly behind, or to the side of the kicker.
 Catcher may not be positioned in front of the kicker at any moment before kicker makes contact with the ball

 • The catcher may not make contact with the kicker, nor position so closely to the kicker as to restrict the kicking motion.